Important change in US stocks, T-bonds and US dollar trends: What's next?

-1/19 Recap - The S&P opened with a 11 handle gap up and then traded another 22 handles higher into a 9:58 AM high of the day.
-From that high, the S&P declined 48 handles into an 11:25 AM low.
-From that low, the S&P rallied 35 handles into a 12:30 PM high.
-From that high, the S&P declined 39 handles into a 2:33 PM low.
-From that low, the S&P zig zagged 18 handles higher into a 3:14 PM high.
-From that high, the S&P declined 46 handles into the close.
+1/20 Recap - The S&P opened with a 14 handle gap up and then traded another 55 handles higher into an 11:03 AM high of the day.
+From that high, the S&P declined 124 handles into the close.

-Looking ahead - Wednesday was another strong down day.
-The S&P exceeded both our time and price parameters.
-I recommend standing aside now.
-The next change in trend window is due over the coming weekend.
+Looking ahead - The next change in trend window is due over the coming weekend.
+Friday should be pivotal for a possible setup.

 The NOW Index is in the NEUTRAL ZONE.